Khanu123/cyber-security-tools/README.md

 ## Scripts

 - `log-analyzer.py`: A Python script to analyze log files for suspicious activity.
+- `advanced-log-analyzer.py`: An enhanced log analyzer with keyword support.
 - `hash-cracker.py`: A Python script to crack hashed passwords using a dictionary attack.

 ## Installation